 Keep Moving

 It might seem contradictory, but resting and moving should be done in tandem to relieve neck pain.
-It’s not good for neck pain for you to stay in one position too long.
+Staying in one position too long is not a good way to address neck pain and can actually make it worse.
 Every 30 minutes or so, you should change positions and make sure you’re doing a good mix of sitting and standing throughout the day.
 After your few days of rest and no activity, try adding in walking or some gentle yoga to keep your body moving.

 Practice Good Posture